 - The VM's source Template will be used.
 If this Template was updated since the VM was instantiated, the new contents will be used. - Volatile disks cannot be saved, and the current contents will be lost.
 The cloned VM Template will contain the definition for an empty volatile disk. - Disks and NICs will only contain the target Image/Network ID.
-If your Template requires extra configuration (such as DISK/DEV PREFIX), you will need to update the new Template.
+If your Template requires extra configuration (such as DISK/DEV_PREFIX), you will need to update the new Template.

-Scheduling Actions
+Scheduled Actions

-We have two types of schedule actions, the puntual and the relative actions.
+We have two types of schedule actions, punctual and relative actions.
+Punctual actions can also be periodic.

-Puntual actions